About the writer

 Johnny Day’s stories have appeared in many national publications, including The Masters Review, Black Warrior Review, Third Coast, and Indiana Review.
 He’s currently working on the dopest novel of the 21st century.
 Johnny lives and teaches in Portland, Oregon.

-1. According to three women drinking outside a bicycle-themed dive bar in SE Portland, Johnny Day's "ethnically ambiguous," "too skinny," and "more cute than handsome."
+According to three women drinking outside a sooty dive bar in SE Portland, Johnny Day's "ethnically ambiguous," "too skinny," and "more cute than handsome."

 Johnny Day passes for Caucasian most of the time and is therefore invisible to the police and able to join a yacht club if he so chooses.

 He does not so choose.

 In 1989 Johnny went to the circus for the first time and shook hands with the ringmaster, a sallow man who had the presence of a wraith and the white gloves of a mortician.

 Deep down, Johnny considers the hummingbird to be irrefutable proof that we're living in a computer simulation.

 Perhaps he realizes it's no longer fashionable to believe in the soul, but there you go.

 Johnny's cold heart grows 3X in size when learning about untranslatable words like cullacino (Italian for the condensation mark of a cold glass on a table) or utepils (Swedish for enjoying a beer outside).

 Johnny Day should not be mistaken for the English dramatist John Day, who wrote the fantastically-titled The Parliament of Bees, nor is our Mr. Day the same bloke as the 18th-century carpenter John Day, who was the first person to invent the submarine, but, in a major historical bummer, is best remembered as the first person to die in a submarine.